MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 integrity of the model fields.

 The GM parameterization was then added to the GFDL code in the form of a non-divergent bolus velocity.
-The method defines two stream-functions expressed in terms of the isoneutral slopes subject to the boundary condition of zero value on upper and lower boundaries.
+The method defines two streamfunctions expressed in terms of the isoneutral slopes subject to the boundary condition of zero value on upper and lower boundaries.
 The horizontal bolus velocities are then the vertical derivative of these functions.